The Hours (opera): Act 2

 Laura enters a room at the Normandy Hotel with her tattered copy of Mrs. Dalloway and a bottle of pills.
 She recalls a bizarre encounter with the Hotel Clerk.
 While reading Mrs. Dalloway, she imagines Virginia heading to the river to kill herself.
 Laura considers suicide.
 Virginia, distracted by the voice of the Man Under the Arch, is found by Leonard, who expresses his fear of finding her dead and having to tell her sister Vanessa of his failure to save her.
 Virginia is disturbed by the intensity of his distress.

 On her way to Richard's, Clarissa hears a choir singing lyrics seemingly directed at her.
 In front of Richard's building, she encounters Louis, Richard's former boyfriend, who can't decide whether to visit him.
-Louis recollects a summer the three of them were in Wellfleet, when he was shut out by their closeness, Richard only wanting him for his body, but Clarissa for everything else.
+Louis recollects a summer the three of them were in Wellfleet, when he was shut out by their closeness, Richard wanting him only for his body, but wanting Clarissa for everything else.

 In her office, Virginia hears children talking and wonders if she's going crazy.
 In the garden, she finds her sister Vanessa and her three children: Julian, Quentin, and Angelica.
 Quentin has found a sick bird, which he thinks is still alive.
 They decide to make a bed of grass for it to die in.
 Virginia identifies the bird as female because it is "a bit more drab" than the males.
 She begins making the bed for the bird, adding roses picked from the garden.
 She realizes the bird is dead and begins manically making the bed, accidentally pricking Angelica's finger with a thorn.
 Vanessa and her children retreat, realizing the severity of Virginia's illness.

 Laura in her hotel room rebukes herself for thinking of suicide when she has a young son and a baby on the way to take care of.
 She decides to remain alive and return to her obligations as a mother.

 Clarissa lets herself into Richard's apartment and finds him on the window sill, five stories above the ground.
 She attempts to persuade him to come back in.
 He says he only wanted to write something good, not great.
 Something that would touch someone.
 He tells her he loves her, slides off the sill, and falls outside.
 Clarissa hesitantly peers out the window and realizes he is dead.